High-order nonuniform time-stepping and MBP-preserving linear schemes for the time-fractional Allen-Cahn equation: Concluding remarks

 \section{Concluding remarks}

-In this paper, we first established the MBP for the tFAC model \eqref{Model:tAC} with different nonlinear potentials.
+In this paper, we first established the MBP for the tFAC model \eqref{Model:tAC} with two different nonlinear potentials.
 Subsequently, we developed and analyzed a linear stabilized nonuniform time-stepping scheme, referred to as the $L1$-sESAV scheme, in which an essential auxiliary functional was introduced to ensure that the first-order approximation of the SAV does not compromise the temporal accuracy of the phase function.
 This treatment is critical for deriving unconditional energy stability of nonuniform time-stepping linear scheme.
 Moreover, the non-negativity of this novel auxiliary functional also allows for the design of a stabilization term that effectively controls the nonlinear term, which together with a newly developed prediction strategy guarantees the discrete MBP-preservation.
 To the best of our knowledge, this is the first $(2-\alpha)$th order $L1$-type linear scheme with unconditional preservation of the energy stability and MBP.
 Building on these ideas, we further established a linear second-order scheme, termed the $L2$-$1_{\sigma}$-sESAV scheme, which can preserve the energy stability unconditionally and MBP conditionally.
 To enhance the discrete MBP preservation for large time steps, we also introduced an improved unbalanced stabilization term by imposing appropriate boundedness and monotonicity assumptions on the auxiliary functional, and then an unbalanced $L2$-$1_{\sigma}$-sESAV scheme was developed and discussed.
-Numerical simulations for the two- and three-dimensional tFAC models with either the double-well potential or the Flory--Huggins potential suggest the satisfactory and high effectiveness of the proposed methods.
-Finally, we claim that the ideas and derivations presented in current paper can also be extended to other discrete Caputo derivatives, such as the $L1_{R}$ formula and the fast versions of $L1$ and $L2$-$1_{\sigma}$ formulas.
+Numerical simulations for the 2D and 3D tFAC models with either the double-well potential or the Flory--Huggins potential suggest the satisfactory and high effectiveness of the proposed methods.
+Moreover, the ideas and derivations presented in this paper enable the development of MBP-preserving numerical methods based on other discrete Caputo derivatives, such as the $L1_{R}$ formula \cite{SISC_Liao_2021} and the fast versions of $L1$ \cite{ACM_Ji_2020} and $L2$-$1_{\sigma}$ \cite{JCP_Liao_2020} formulas.
+Currently, rigorous error analyses of SAV-type methods for time-fractional phase-field models under weak singularity assumptions remain scarce, representing an important direction for future research.